 Tax Parcels are combined by the Division of Assessment as a courtesy to taxpayer’s.
 Applications are only accepted between

 July 1 and September 30.
 The main purpose of providing this service is for homeowner’s who have an adjoining parcel of vacant land that is used in common with the primary house site.
 Courtesy combination applications are only accepted providing certain conditions are met.

 Ownership of all parcels to be combined must be in exactly the same name (s).
 This would include; middle initials, Jr. Sr. and omission of a second owner’s name on any parcel requested to be combined.
 Parcels to be combined must be contiguous or adjoining.

 Only one parcel in any combination may be improved with a building.
 No, two residential buildings will be combined into one parcel.
 Combination requests for commercial/industrial parcels which have building improvements on two or more tax parcels must be approved by the engineering Department before an application will be accepted.
-The Engering office will review the proposed combination for compliance with zoning and NYS building code.
+The Permit and Inspection Departments has approved the combination request.

 Any property owner or agent of owner may apply for combination of eligible parcels.